Taps, hovers, screen transitions — your Adobe XD prototype keeps running in Figma!

 The prototype you put together in XD — screen transitions, overlays, hover effects, button pressed states.
 Recreating all of that in Figma by hand is arguably more tedious than rebuilding the designs themselves.
 (For the “structural” side of conversion, see “Faithfully recreate your XD components — drop them straight into Figma!” and “Skip the XD-stack rebuild — drop your layouts straight into Figma Auto Layout!” as well!)

-Pixel Fine Converter restores your XD prototype connections as Figma prototype flows!
+Pixel Fine Converter restores your XD prototype connections as Figma prototype flows.
 On top of that, XD component states (hover, pressed, etc.) are converted as interactive switches between Figma Variants, so your prototype actually runs in Figma once conversion is done.
-Our goal is: hit the preview button right after conversion, and the motion you built in XD just plays 🎬
+Our goal is straightforward: hit the preview button right after conversion, and the motion you built in XD just plays.

 Note: Prototype conversion is a Pro plan ($29, one-time purchase) feature.
 The plugin itself is free to install, and the Free plan still handles structure, styles, groups, and other basic conversions.